MorrisWalkerUK/milestone-project-one/README.md

 ### Navigation Bar
 - Each page features the navbar, allowing the user to easily navigate between them without needing to go back to the homepage.

+## Wireframes

+To view wireframe/workspaces/milestone-project-one/Wireframe for Milestone 1.pdf